 Nissan Rogue Overview

-A recent redesign transformed the Rogue from a decent small SUV to one of the better choices.
+A recent redesign transformed the Rogue from an also-ran to one of the better small SUVs.
 The Rogue now rides better than most competitors and is fairly quiet and refined.
 Power comes from a 2.5-liter four-cylinder mated to an updated CVT.
-Our AWD Rogue delivered 24 mpg overall.
-The interior is roomier and better finished, and rear access is aided by doors that open almost ninety degrees.
-An optional, if small, third-row seat allows seating for seven in a pinch.
-A rear camera is standard, and available safety gear includes rear cross-traffic alert, and forward-collision, lane-departure, and blind-spot warnings.
-First year reliability of the redesign has been average.
+Our AWD Rogue delivered 24-mpg overall.
+The interior is spacious for the class and nicely finished, and doors that open almost 90-degrees aid rear access.
+An optional--if small--third-row seat allows seating for seven in a pinch.
+A rear camera is standard, and available safety gear includes rear cross-traffic alert and forward-collision, lane-departure, and blind-spot warnings.
+First-year reliability of the redesign has been average.

 A subscription to ConsumerReports.org includes Consumer Reports road test reports (based on over 50 different tests).